The French Quarter

 As you wander, you just may spot Belfort Mansion, the home those impetuous kids from MTV’s The Real World resided in back in 2000.
 (The address is 2618 St. Charles Avenue.)
 Or perhaps, you’re likely to stumble upon the Victorian-era home that portrayed little Benjamin Buttons’ abode in the Brat Pitt movie of the same name.
 (It’s at 2707 Coliseum Street).
 Interested in seeing which other homes belong to whom?
 You’re in luck.
 There are a variety of walking tours available through the neighborhood, many of them focusing on the architecture and history of the landscape.
 Some include a stop-off at the historic above-ground Lafayette Cemetery No. 1, located on Washington Street between Coliseum and Prytania (see more below in "Saint Louis Cemetery No. 1").
 We feel the neighborhood is entirely enjoyable on your own, but if you are stoked to see the cemetery, plan ahead.
 It’s often gated shut, and you won’t want to miss a ramble through its spooky, yet tranquil atmosphere.

 Eventually, you wind up at Magazine Street.
-You can head either way to sample the gaggle of cool little vintage clothing, furniture and antique shops!
-Some of our favorites include Funky Monkey (and its collection of quirky T’s) and ReHab, the be-all and end-all for NOLA vintage furniture, textiles and housewares.
-While mainstream grub is available for hipsters of all shapes and sizes, our favorite spot is Salú for tasty flatbreads, small plates such as bacon-wrapped prawns and crab ravioli, and yes, certainly a glass or two of wine!
+You can head either way to sample the gaggle of design shops and vintage clothing, furniture and antique stores!
+You could spend hours in the Magazine Antique Mall alone, though make sure to save time for Funky Monkey and its collection of quirky customized tees as well as Queork's innovative cork goodies for wear - and the home.
+While mainstream grub is available for hipsters of all shapes and sizes, our new favorite spot is the Red Dog Diner.
+(Hop on up to the backroom bar for a pint or two to rest those weary feet.)

 Returning to the Quarter, you’ll need to head back up to St. Charles to catch the streetcar back.
 (Washington Avenue is a nice thoroughfare to do so.)
 Be sure to look up into those majestic oak trees.
 You’ll spot loads of Mardi Gras beads left over from years past.
 St. Charles is one the largest parade routes of the celebration.